SihongHo/IROS_Noise_M3DDPG/README.md

 - `--good-policy`: algorithm used for the 'good' (non adversary) policies in the environment (default: `"maddpg"`; options: {`"mmmaddpg"`, `"maddpg"`, `"ddpg"`})

-- `--adv-policy`: algorithm used for the adversary policies in the environment (default: `"maddpg"`; options: {`"mmmaddpg"`, `"maddpg"`, `"ddpg"`})
+- `--bad-policy`: algorithm used for the adversary policies in the environment (default: `"maddpg"`; options: {`"mmmaddpg"`, `"maddpg"`, `"ddpg"`})

 #### Core training parameters